LachPawel/Eidolon/README.md

     - Create stories for all major components.
     - Use Storybook as a development environment for UI components.

+- Chapter 11: The Production Page - Dashboard for Monitoring and Scheduling
+    - Build a dashboard to monitor article production.
+    - Implement scheduling features for article entries.

 ### Tech Stack (Work in Progress)

-- Backend: Node.js with Express, TypeScript, Drizzle ORM, PostgreSQL, Docker, Chai/Mocha and Supertest for testing, Faker.js for data generation, ESLint, Prettier, Husky for code quality, tRPC, OpenAI, Algolia, Pinecone
+- Backend: Node.js with Express, TypeScript, Drizzle ORM, PostgreSQL, Docker, Vitest and Supertest for testing, Faker.js for data generation, ESLint, Prettier, Husky for code quality, tRPC, OpenAI, Algolia, Pinecone
-- Frontend: Vite, React, TypeScript, tRPC, Tailwind CSS, ESLint, Prettier
+- Frontend: Vite, React, TypeScript, tRPC, Tailwind CSS, ESLint, Prettier, Husky, Storybook

 ### Requirements (Tested on macOS)